-Being a New Yorker, most of the dogs I know live very happily with their owners in apartments — walking around the city I see everything from the tiniest Chihuahua to giants like Irish Wolfhounds and Great Pyrenees!
+Being a New Yorker, most of the dogs I know live very happily with their owners in apartments.
+What defines good dogs for apartments isn’t really about size.
+Walking around the city I see everything from the tiniest Chihuahua to giants like Irish Wolfhounds and Great Pyrenees!
 Until I bought a house for my dogs and moved to the outer part of Brooklyn, my own large Shepherd mix lived very comfortably in my apartment.

 Not all dogs are cut out for apartment life, but that’s more about the individual dog’s temperament than his size.
 There are tiny dogs that bark a lot or need a lot of exercise, and there are big dogs that are happy to sit quietly on the couch.
 If you’re thinking of adding a big dog to your apartment-dwelling family, consider the energy level of the dog, the age of the dog and the dog’s predisposition to barking, as well as things like friendliness to strangers since you’ll be living in close proximity to other people.